Vino92babu/Automation-Portfolio/project1-automation/README.md

 - Practiced writing scalable and reusable code in real-world-like scenarios.
 ---

-##  Day 9 – Synchronization in Selenium using Implicit and Explicit Waits
+##  Synchronization in Selenium using Implicit and Explicit Waits

-When automating modern web applications, timing issues are one of the trickiest challenges.
+When automating modern web applications, timing issues are one of the most challenging aspects.

 Elements don’t always load instantly — some appear in milliseconds, while others take seconds due to dynamic content.
 That’s where synchronization comes in, and Selenium offers powerful wait mechanisms to handle it: Implicit Wait and Explicit Wait.